 As noted above, you usually have to be over 23 and people over 65 may have limited options as well.
 A credit card and valid, full drivers license will also be required.

 I hope you now feel comfortable about driving in Malaysia.
 It is an excellent way to explore more of this country.
-Let me know if you have any further questions below or you can read more about getting around Malaysia here.
+Let me know if you have any further questions below.

 Joshua is an Australian who has fallen in love with Malaysia!
 He explores Malaysia at least a few times a year and has previously lived in Penang.